The Transfer Performance of Economic Models: Supplementary material for Section

 \subsection{Papers as domains}

 We now consider an alternative definition of domains, with each of the 14 papers representing a different domain.
-This changes the content of the iid assumption imposed in Section \ref{sec:MainResults}, where we now assume that samples are iid across papers, but may be dependent across subject pools within the same paper.
-We repeat our main analysis and report 65\% two-sided forecast intervals in Figure \ref{fig:PapersasDomains}.
+This changes the content of the i.i.d.\ assumption imposed in Section \ref{sec:ResultsIID}, where we now assume that samples are i.i.d.\ across papers, but may be dependent across subject pools within the same paper.
+We repeat our main analysis and report 78\% two-sided forecast intervals in Figure \ref{fig:PapersasDomains}.
 These intervals are qualitatively similar to those reported in Figure \ref{fig:CI_77}.